-The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this booklet and additional information on retirement plans on their websites:
+The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this publication and additional information on retirement plans on their websites:

-www.dol.gov/ebsa - Go to “Compliance Assistance for Small Employers” or “Publications/Reports” for information to help you understand and operate your SIMPLE IRA plan.
+- dol.gov/ebsa - Go to the Saving Matters website or Publications and Reports for additional information to help you understand and operate your SIMPLE IRA plan.
 This website also has information to help your employees understand the importance of saving for retirement through an employer-sponsored plan.

-Retirement Plan Correction Programs, Publication 4224, provides a brief description of the DOL and IRS correction programs.
+- Retirement Plan Correction Programs, Publication 4224, provides a brief description of the IRS and DOL voluntary correction programs.

 Related materials available from DOL

-DOL sponsors two interactive websites, the elaws® Small Business Advisor, and, along with the American Institute of Certified Public Accountants (AICPA), www.choosingaretirementsolution.org.
-These encourage small business owners to choose the appropriate retirement plan for their business and provide resources on maintaining plans and correcting plan errors.
+DOL sponsors an interactive website – the Small Business Retirement Savings Advisor – that encourages small business owners to choose the appropriate retirement plan for their business and provides resources on maintaining plans.